 Macular Pucker (Epiretinal Membrane)

-A thin layer of tissue (membrane) may grow over the surface of the retina (epi-retinal).
+A macular pucker is when a thin layer of tissue (membrane) grows over the surface of the retina (epiretinal).
 This tissue is often referred to as scar tissue because the tissue forms as an abnormal healing response in the eye.
-Epiretinal membranes may occur in conjunction with other eye problems such as retinal detachment, problems with retinal blood vessels, or an eye injury.
-Most epiretinal membranes, however, occur in an otherwise healthy eye, and are not associated with any other problem in your body.
+Most macular puckers occur in otherwise healthy eyes and are not associated with any other problems in the body.
+However, in some cases, macular puckers may be caused in conjunction with other issues such as retinal detachment, conditions that affect the retinal vascular system, or eye injuries.